alpdias/telegram-stock-bot/README.md

 # Telegram BOT using Python

-BOT using the Telegram API, with a Python script to manage the information and perform a WebScraping to obtain stock market information.
+Python bot using the telegram API, with a python script to manage the information and perform a WebScraping to obtain information from the financial market.

 <strong>Talk to me:</strong> http://t.me/TraderMarketStockBot